nickchuSFSU/web-development/README.md

 ## You must fill out the information below.
 Failure to do so will result in 0s for the assignments

 ## Please do not modify the format of the student information below.
-When entering Student IDs please do not add any addition characters.
+When entering Student IDs please do not add any additional characters.
 Digits ONLY please.
 Please keep the space around the colon

 ## Student Name  : Name here